 In the domain of long-horizon planning, Task and Motion Planning (TAMP) has emerged as a powerful tool for solving multi-step manipulation tasks \cite{garrett2020pddlstream, toussaint2015logic}.
 TAMP involves searching over a set of abstracted actions, with parameters often determined through sampling- or gradient-based motion planning.
 While theoretically capable of solving any feasible long-horizon manipulation task, TAMP relies on accurate dynamics modeling \cite{mandlekar2023human} and combinatorial searching of task instances and valid motions \cite{mandlekar2020learning}.
 This limits the application of TAMP methods in real-world manipulation scenarios, involving model uncertainty and external disturbances.

-In this work, we propose Logic-DMP, an LfD approach that generalizes one multi-step demonstration to solve new similar multi-step tasks, by combing the advantages of DMP and TAMP solvers.
-Logic-DMP leverages an optimal control formulation of DMP for motion modulation and extends it to incorporate via-point specifications for solving contact-rich manipulation sub-tasks, like pulling a cube with a hook in Figure.~\ref{fig:lqt_vs_dmp}, while deploying TAMP solvers.
-Combing LfD with TAMP solvers can mitigate the challenges associated with modeling complex contact dynamics.
-Besides, we show that the demonstration can be formulated into multi-goal specifications for TAMP solver so that it can try to achieve all the states on the demonstrated task-and-motion trajectory in parallel, which significantly accelerates the planning process while generalizing the demonstration for solving new tasks.
-We further extend our approach to introduce a reactive TAMP framework by deploying Logic-DMP in a closed-loop fashion for real-world tasks in dynamic environments.
+In this work, we propose Logic-LfD, an LfD approach that generalizes one multi-step demonstration to solve new similar multi-step tasks, by combining the advantages of DMP and TAMP solvers.
+Logic-LfD leverages an optimal control formulation of DMP for motion modulation and extends it to incorporate via-point specifications for solving contact-rich manipulation sub-tasks, like pulling a cube with a hook in Figure.~\ref{fig:lqt_vs_dmp}.
+Combining LfD with TAMP solvers can mitigate the challenges associated with modeling complex contact dynamics.
+Besides, we show that the demonstration can be formulated into multi-goal specifications for the TAMP solver so that it can try to achieve all the states on the demonstrated task-and-motion trajectory in parallel, which significantly accelerates the planning process while generalizing the demonstration for solving new tasks.
+We further extend our approach to introduce a reactive TAMP framework by deploying Logic-LfD in a closed-loop fashion for real-world tasks in dynamic environments.

 Notably, our choice of DMP as the motion modulation block is motivated by its extrapolation generalization ability based on a single demonstration.
-However, conventional DMP suffers from poor via-points encoding ability, limiting its applicability for tasks with specific via-points requirements that can facilitate collision avoidance or contact-rich manipulation tasks \cite{zhou2019learning, mghames2020interactive}.
-In our prior work \cite{Calinon_IET_2023}, we propose Linear Quadratic Tracking with Control Primitives (LQT-CP), an optimal control formulation of DMP that can freely modulate the way in which the system reacts to perturbations.
-In this paper, we explore the flexible motion modulation abilities of LQT-CP and further extend it to incorporate via-points tracking and generalization capability, addressing the limitation inherent in classical DMP.
+However, conventional DMP suffers from poor via-point encoding ability, limiting its applicability for tasks with specific via-point requirements that can facilitate collision avoidance or contact-rich manipulation tasks \cite{zhou2019learning, mghames2020interactive}.
+In our prior work \cite{Calinon_IET_2023}, we propose Linear Quadratic Tracking with Control Primitives (LQT-CP), an optimal control formulation of DMP that can freely modulate how the system reacts to perturbations.
+In this paper, we explore the flexible motion modulation abilities of LQT-CP and further extend it to incorporate via-point tracking and generalization capability, addressing the limitations inherent in classical DMP.